intel/wult/docs/guide-install.md

 ### Example of .bashrc

-The example below is for a `pip`-based installation into `~/.pmtools`, using the `refresh` sudo approach.
-Adjust paths and the sudo alias as needed for your setup.
+The example below is for a `pip`-based installation into `~/.pmtools`. `pepc` uses the `refresh` sudo style (its default).
+The wult tools use the `wrap` style (the only style currently supported).
+Adjust paths and the sudo aliases as needed for your setup.

 ```bash
 # === pepc, stats-collect, and wult settings ===